ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-System_Preparation.md

 questions:
 - "How to clean up PDB structure file?"
 - "How to generate molecular topology file?"
-- "How to setup periodic box?"
+- "How to setup periodic box?
 - "How to solvate MD system?"
+- "Why the simulation system should be neutralized"
 - "How to add ions?"
 objectives:
-- "Explain why and when periodic boundary conditions are used"
+- "Explain why it is necessary to neutlalize the simulation system"
 keypoints:
 - "Periodic boundary conditions are used to approximate an infinitely large system"
 - "Simulation system must be neutralized by adding counterions"
 ---

 ## Downloading and Cleaning Up PDB Files